MicrosoftDocs/msix-docs/msix-src/app-installer/how-to-create-appinstaller-file.md

 ## App Installer file example

-Before we go in to more detail, here is a complete sample *.appinstaller file:
+Before we go in to more detail, here is a complete sample msixbundle *.appinstaller file:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>